 Figure 3.
-Reporting and Assessment Processes for Misapplication of Fire Retardant I Avoidance Areas.
+Reporting and Assessment Processes for Fire Retardant applied into Waterways or Mapped Avoidance Areas.

 The implementation of monitoring establishes another level of training and the potential for additional resources, both personnel and funding, in order to mitigate the impacts of using retardant.
 Due to this, additional emphasis has been placed on the appropriate use of retardant in initial attack responses as well as large fires.
 It is important to remember that the tactics identified that will best meet the desired outcome drive which firefighting resources will be utilized, which can include the use of fire retardant.